mmower/passport_control/README.markdown

       get :show, :id => @content.id
     end

 Calling `at_passport_control` on the instance ensures that the block is called when the record corresponding to `@content` gets instantiated by ActiveRecord, no matter what chain of methods is involved.
 In this example installing it installs mock method on instances of that record.
-But it could do anything.

 Test Framework Integration
 --------------------------